Help Mountain Lions by Keeping Your Pets and Livestock Safe

 If the size of your ranching operation does not permit you to follow the previous steps, or if you have implemented them and are still having conflicts, consider researching and investing in some of these additional predator aversion techniques.

 If a covered livestock pen is not an option, you may need to build a tall fence.
 Mountain lions have been known to jump 15 feet vertically.
 Trained livestock-specific guard dogs are also said to scare off mountain lions.

 Timed or motion sensor alarms with flashing lights, loud noises and sprinklers may work on mountain lions, and can also provide an added bonus of scaring other pesky neighbors who show up uninvited.

 After following these simple steps, please let your neighbors know the value of taking the same precautions.
 A neighbor’s actions can still attract mountain lions into the area and increase everyone’s chances for a conflict.

-We’ve created a simple brochure that you can photocopy and distribute in your neighborhood. once people understand that it’s much easier — and far better — to change human behavior than the behavior of wildlife, they’ll usually come around.
+Once people understand that it’s much easier — and far better — to change human behavior than the behavior of wildlife, they’ll usually come around.

 Often neighbors call in the authorities thinking that they are simply making a report, and without understanding the likely consequences.
 Once a call is made, it’s often a death warrant for the wild animal.